sandflysecurity/sandfly-entropyscan/README.md

-# What is sandfly-filescan?
+# What is sandfly-entropyscan?

-`sandfly-filescan` is a utility to quickly scan files and report on their entropy (measure of randomness) and if they are a Linux/Unix ELF type executable.
+`sandfly-entropyscan` is a utility to quickly scan files or running processes and report on their entropy (measure of randomness) and if they are a Linux/Unix ELF type executable.
 Some malware for Linux is packed or encrypted and shows very high entropy.
-This tool can quickly find high entropy executable files which often are malicious.
+This tool can quickly find high entropy executable files and processes which often are malicious.

 # Features

 * Written in Golang and is portable across multiple architectures with no modifications.
-* Standalone binary requires no dependencies and can be used instantly without loading any libraries on suspect machines.
+* Standalone binary requires no dependencies and can be used instanly without loading any libraries on suspect machines.
 * Not affected by ld_preload style rootkits that are cloaking files.
+* Built-in PID busting to find hidden/cloaked processes from certain types of Loadable Kernel Module (LKM) rootkits.
 * Generates entropy and also MD5, SHA1, SHA256 and SHA512 hash values of files.
 * Can be used in scanning scripts to find problems automatically.
 * Can be used by incident responders to quickly scan and zero in on potential malware on a Linux host.